+- 1.5 The 2003 Act requires the Licensing Authority to carry out its various licensing functions so as to promote the four licensing objectives.
+These are:

+- (a) the prevention of crime and disorder

+- (b) public safety

+- (c) the prevention of public nuisance

+- (d) the protection of children from harm

-1.6 Applicants should consider what measures are required to be implemented and maintained in respect of each of the four licensing objectives that are relevant to the individual style and characteristics of their premises and the types of licensable activities and events that it is proposed to carry out in them.
-Where appropriate, applicants should consider whether or not any additional measures are required in respect of occasional or specific events that it is intended will or are likely to attract larger audiences.
+- 1.6 Applicants should consider what measures are required to be implemented and maintained in respect of each of the four licensing objectives that are relevant to the individual style and characteristics of their premises and the types of licensable activities and events that are to be carried out in them.
+Where appropriate, applicants should consider whether or not any additional measures are required in respect of occasional or specific events that it is intended or are likely to attract larger audiences.